 Cut your Side Panels to size as indicated in the diagram below.

 We will begin constructing the interior panels: I have made this so easy for you in the way I have designed this.
 You don’t need a table saw to create Dadoes, or a stopper on your drill for Shelf Bracket holes…it’s just plain easy.
 Cut your interior panel pieces to size (this will be mirrored on the opposite side, so truly you will need 4 pieces total) and mark out the area for your shelf peg holes.
-You won’t need them in the upper 12" or the bottom 4" or so, since you will have a drawer and a bottom shelf.
+You won’t need them in the upper 12″ or the bottom 4″ or so, since you will have a drawer and a bottom shelf.
 You can create a template with the dimensions shown below, for ease of use, then flip it around to do the other side.
 They also sell this sort of thing, and there is no reason why you can’t simply mark out your places and drill, just be sure you are accurate so your shelf isn’t sloping.
 Space your holes about an 1 1/2″ apart.

 Attach the Outside Panels, and insert your bottom shelf.
 The bottom shelf will help you align your interior panels so they “fit” the outside panels properly.
-Carve out a 3/4" square in each corner of your Kick Plate.
-I have used a 3/4" Kick Plate in this example because I like the continuity it proves from the face frame…however, feel free to use any thickness you like.
-Typical would be 1/4" or so.
+Carve out a 3/4″ square in each corner of your Kick Plate.
+I have used a 3/4″ Kick Plate in this example because I like the continuity it proves from the face frame…however, feel free to use any thickness you like.
+Typical would be 1/4″ or so.
 You can attach this finish nails, or my personal preference is to fasten them from behind with a Pocket Hole System.
-Your outside panels will sit flush with the front of the Interior panels and the top, however they will extend beyond the backside by 3/8" to allow for the back and a bit of wiggle room later.
+Your outside panels will sit flush with the front of the Interior panels and the top, however they will extend beyond the backside by 3/8″ to allow for the back and a bit of wiggle room later.

-Build the Face Frame: use your Pocket hole System to build the frame, and place your pocket holes in the rails (horizontal pieces) set for 3/4" stock.
-Then attach using 2" finish nails.
+Build the Face Frame: use your Pocket hole System to build the frame, and place your pocket holes in the rails (horizontal pieces) set for 3/4″ stock.
+Then attach using 2″ finish nails.
 If you aren’t using a PHS, attach the Frame pieces directly to the cabinet using 2″ finish nails.
 Attach your back: Use 7/8″ Brads to tack on you back.
 Fasten into the 1/2″ Ply interior panels, the cleat, lower shelf and so on.

-Fill and Screw, Nail or Pocket Holes, Sand and Finish as Desired.
-For Finishing Tips and Tricks visit my
+Fill any Screw, Nail or Pocket Holes, Sand and Finish as Desired.
+For Finishing Tips and Tricks visit my Finishing School

 **Disclaimer: Some rights reserved.
 Private use only.
-Feel Free to link to any of my plans so long as you ONLY use 1 image and provide an ADEQUATE link back to the appropriate post!
+Feel Free to link to any of my plans so long as you ONLY use 1 image and provide an ADEQUATE link back to the original source and appropriate plan!
 Plans from this page are not to be used for commercial purposes or republished without the express written consent of Rayan Turner, The Design Confidential I hope to provide accurate plans, however, I cannot guarantee each plan for accuracy.
 Not every plan that I post has been built and tested, so you are building at your own risk.
 It is recommended that you have a clear understanding of how the project works before beginning any project.
 Please contact me if you find an error or inaccuracy so that I might fix it.